 This is very important for children!
 Kids thrive on routines in place because they know what to expect and they feel like they have control.

-Even if school is online; continue to have your children wake up at the same time and follow a morning routine such as eating breakfast, brushing teeth and getting dressed for the day.
+Have your children wake up at the same time and follow a morning routine such as eating breakfast, brushing teeth and getting dressed for the day.
+Packing lunch the night before also helps minimize morning decisions and chaos.

 Children ages 3 and older are also old enough to have chores and to contribute positively to the family.
 Chores such as putting away dishes from the dishwasher, watering plants, walking the dog, taking garbage out, all help build responsibility and community within a family.